Waksmund: Climate

-On average, Waksmund has a fairly similar climate to other places in lower Podhale, although slightly colder - average annual temperature is around 5.6°C, with the warmest month, July, averaging 16.5°C, and the coldest month, January, averaging -6.2°C, placing it firmly within the Dfb climate zone.
+On average, Waksmund has a fairly similar climate to other places in lower Podhale, although slightly colder - average annual temperature is around 5.6 °C, with the warmest month, July, averaging 16.5 °C, and the coldest month, January, averaging -6.2 °C, placing it firmly within the Dfb climate zone.

 Annual precipitation is around 850 millimetres, annual sunshine hours around 1500.
 Snow remains on the ground on average 111 days per year, and the average length of the growing season is 189 days.

-Spring sees large diurnal ranges - it can be up to 20°C during mid day, while in the meanwhile at night it can still cool down to -10°C.
+Spring sees large diurnal ranges; it can be up to 20 °C during mid day, while at night it can cool down to -10 °C.

-Winter temperatures however, are among the coldest in Poland due to the unique geography which causes the area to function quite like a cold sink; -35°C is not unheard of on calm and clear nights above a fresh snow cover during a cold spell, and an unofficial all-time record low of -49°C was reported in the winter of 1929.
+Winter temperatures however, are among the coldest in Poland due to the unique geography which causes the area to function quite like a cold sink; -35 °C is not unheard of on calm and clear nights above a fresh snow cover during a cold spell, and an unofficial all-time record low of -49 °C was reported in the winter of 1929.
 Whether this is valid or due to faulty equipment is unknown.
-Waksmund on such nights can be 5 to 7°C colder than nearby Nowy Targ or Białka Tatrzańska.
+Waksmund on such nights can be 5 to 7 °C colder than nearby Nowy Targ or Białka Tatrzańska.
 (A similar effect, although far more pronounced, happens at Funtensee in Germany.)
 The opposite has also been known to happen.
-The area is susceptible to foehn winds, known locally as halny which can come from both the south as well as the north, and rising air temperatures with as much as 15°C in a matter of an hour, accompanied by low humidity and strong winds.
+The area is susceptible to foehn winds, known locally as halny which can come from both the south as well as the north, and rising air temperatures with as much as 15 °C in a matter of an hour, accompanied by low humidity and strong winds.

-Summers are mild, with average highs around 20 to 25°C and nighttime lows around 10°C.
+Summers are mild, with average highs around 20 to 25 °C and nighttime lows around 10 °C.